-Following that, your grand adventure – and quest to take down Skarvench – can begin, during which I’d recommend careful consideration at each ‘intersection’.
+Following that, your grand adventure – and the quest to take down Skarvench – can begin, during which I’d recommend careful consideration at each ‘intersection’.
 See, unlike certain Fighting Fantasy titles, here, all decisions are final.
-In other words: the consequences of each action weighs quite heavily, as there’s no going back, should disaster strike (which it likely will, sooner or later).
+In other words: the consequences of each action weigh quite heavily, as there’s no going back, should disaster strike (which it likely will, sooner or later).

 Spanning a total of 9 chapters, including the prologue and epilogue, Down Among the Dead seems like a breath of fresh air amongst all those fantasy and sci-fi gamebook digitizations we’re seeing as of late.
 It also carries a rather low and attractive price tag, making for an adventure on the high seas, that’s almost… a steal.